Marketcircle/AXElements/README.markdown

 # AXElements

-AXElements is a DSL andabstraction and an OO interface on top of the Mac OS X Accessibility Framework that allows code to be written in a very natural and declarative style that describes user interactions.
+AXElements is a DSL abstraction built on top of the Mac OS X Accessibility and CGEvent APIs that allows code to be written in a very natural and declarative style that describes user interactions.

+The framework is optimized for writing tests that require automatic GUI manipulation, whether it be finding controls on the screen, typing, clicking, or other ways in which a user can interact with the computer.

 ## Getting Setup